Nuclear transverse momentum imbalance in the color dipole approach at the LHC regime: Comparing different models

 We now proceed to compare the predictions of $\CF(0,s)$ using the models described in the previous section.
 Fig. \ref{fig:energy} shows the energy dependence of $\CF(0,s)$ as a function of $\sqrt{s}$.
 Notice that the relevant energy scale is not the hadronic c.m. energy $s_h$, but rather the energy of parton-target system, i.e., $s = x_1 s_h$ (see, for instance, Ref. \cite{raufeisen2004heavy}).

 Our main goal is now to evaluate $\dpt$ using these models and compare the results to actual data.
-Numerical values of $\dpt$ for $J/\psi$ production in pp and pPb collisions were extracted from PHENIX, ALICE and LHCb in Ref. \cite{arleo2020nuclear} and are presented in the third column of Table \ref{tab:dpt}.
+Numerical values of $\dpt$ for $J/\psi$ production in pp and pPb collisions were extracted from PHENIX, ALICE and LHCb in Ref. \cite{Arleo:2020rbm} and are presented in the third column of Table \ref{tab:dpt}.
+The remaining columns of this table present results for $\dpt$ from the different models considered in the previous section and were obtained as described next.
 As noted in Ref. \cite{raufeisen2003relating}, broadening in $J/\psi$ production is equal to broadening for gluons (assuming final states effects are negligible).
 We therefore evaluate $\dpt$ using Eq. \eqref{eq:dpt}, with $\mathcal{R}=\mathcal{A}$ and $A = 208$.
 The value of $s = x_1 s_h$ is obtained using $x_1 = e^y M/\sqrt{s_h}$, with the average value of $y$ in each bin.
 We also take into account suppression due to gluon shadowing, as presented in Ref. \cite{kopeliovich2000nonperturbative, raufeisen2004heavy}.
 While negligible for $x_2 \sim 10^{-2}$, for $x_2 \sim 10^{-5}$ it leads to a reduction of $\CF(0,s)$ by about 1/3.
-The predictions for $\dpt$ using KST, SST, MPM and DD models are presented in Table \ref{tab:dpt}.

 In the LHC regime, KST, SST and MPM models lead to reasonable and similar predictions for $\dpt$, while the DD model largely overestimates broadening in the positive $y$ range.
 We trace this to the large exponential growth $(s/s_o)^{0.42}$ in Eq. \eqref{eq:cfDD}, meaning that $\CF^{DD}$ grows faster with $\sqrt{s} = \sqrt{x_1 s_h}$ than in the other models, as shown in Fig. \ref{fig:energy}.
 Although KST, SST and MPM models perform significantly well for backward rapidity (leading to $x_2 \sim 10^{-2}$), we find that SST performs better in the forward rapidity intervals (corresponding to $x_2 \sim 10^{-5}$).
+In the forward rapidity region, the rcBK results fall in between the SST and MPM ones.
+The results at backward rapidity are quite different though at TeV energies.
+The backward rapidity region is associated with a smaller value of $x_1$, which translates to a smaller energy value in the parton-target system.
+The ALICE and LHCb regime probes $C_{\mathcal{F}}(0,s)$ at $22 < \sqrt{x_1 s_{h}}\,\, (\rm GeV) < 34$, the region where the rcBK results present the lowest values of all models considered (see Fig. \ref{fig:energy}); the PHENIX data probes $C_{\mathcal{F}}(0,s)$ at $\sqrt{x_1 s_{h}}\sim 11$ GeV, region where all models but the DD one coincide.